jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 A half life at or below zero is treated as infinite rather than as an error, which is what makes the constant-rate case fall out of the same formula.
 A half life that is finite but smaller than the module's floor is clamped to that floor, so no decay constant is ever divided by zero.

 Evaluating a model far before its reference time asks for an exponential that would overflow.
-The isotope model guards against this and returns NaN, so a bad epoch shows up as NaN heating rather than as a silently enormous number; the fixed model uses an unguarded exponential and returns infinity in the same situation.
+Both decaying models guard against this and return NaN, so a bad epoch shows up as NaN heating rather than as a silently enormous number.

 ## The isotope value type